YuchiSHEN/BSim/README.md

 <br>
 <br>

-VGS Tool makes use of the following libraries:
+This library makes use of the following libraries:
 - [Kangaroo2](https://www.rhino3d.com/) by Daniel Piker.
 [For the physical system in ABM]
 <br>
 <br>